villalonreina/ENIGMA-DTI-Normative-Modeling/README.md

 - [python](https://www.python.org/) (>= 3.9)
 - [PCNtoolkit](https://pcntoolkit.readthedocs.io/en/latest/) (>= 0.29)

+The code has been tested on Python 3.9 and PCNtoolkit v29.
 The instructions to install the PCNtoolkit can be found here: [PCNtoolkit installation](https://github.com/amarquand/PCNtoolkit).

 ## Demo of model development
 Here we provide a subsample of the original dataset used in the paper of ~5400 subjects for DTI-FA.
 This file is in the `data` folder.
 One can run the training code on Ipython the folowing way: